By Daniel Collins (firstname.lastname@example.org).

 It is also debateable as to whether the FAI even actively targets and approaches certain Northern Ireland-born players at all, in spite of the fact they do happen to be fully eligible to play for Ireland.
 There did exist an understanding between the FAI and IFA since the meeting between Boyce and O’Byrne in 1999 that the FAI would not make the first move in approaching players that could be perceived in some quarters as IFA players.
 Under this agreement, it was up to the player to initiate his desire to play for the FAI.

 In the case of Shane Duffy, for example.
 FAI youth coach, Sean McCaffrey made a point of not contacting the player in spite of obvious interest from Duffy in playing for the Republic of Ireland; Duffy had previously attended an FAI training camp and there was a considerable amount of talk in cyberspace via family members and in the local media that he would rather be playing for the Republic of Ireland.
-Furthermore, he even had a father from Letterkenny, meaning he would have qualified to play for the Republic of Ireland regardless of whether the criteria in article 16 applied to his situation or not, yet the FAI were only willing to engage once Duffy initiated contact to declare his intentions officially.
+Furthermore, he even had a father from Letterkenny, meaning he would have qualified to play for the Republic of Ireland even if the criteria in article 16 applied to his situation, yet the FAI were only willing to engage once Duffy initiated contact to declare his intentions officially.
 This demonstrated how sensitive the FAI were with the issue of selecting Northern Ireland-born players.
 It is uncertain as to whether this “policy difference” was ever made known to Duffy who, at the time, surely felt a little confused as to why the onus would be on him as distinct from other Irish players with whom the FAI would have no problem contacting first.

 Nevertheless, in light of the CAS ruling in the Kearns case, and its reaffirmation of the correct application of the eligibility statutes, there is no compelling reason as to why the FAI ought to comply with any 1999 agreement with the IFA considering the IFA brought them to court on the issue of selecting Northern Ireland-born Irish nationals for its representative sides.
 It would be fair to view this action as a breach of any such agreement.